Ignite-Laboratories/JanOS/core/sys/spark/E3S0 - Spark Maps.md

 The idea (as with many modern formats) is that everything should be _Human-legible_, while retaining _Machine-readability_.
-It should be parsable by literally any intelligent entity reading the damn data!  `READ: A Human OR a Machine.`  That led me to the following core tenants of the "spark map" format:
+It should be parsable by literally any intelligent entity reading the damn data!  `READ: A Human OR a Machine.`  That led me to the following core tenants of the "any map" format:

 - 0 It should always be in Human-readable form
 - 1 A "compact" form should only shrink out Human-friendly whitespace without affecting the stored data